OSGeo/gdal/doc/source/user/band_algebra.rst

 It is possible to serialize the operation to a :ref:`raster.vrt` file by using :cpp:func:`GDALDriver::CreateCopy` on the dataset owing the result band.

+When several bands are combined together, that at least one of them has a nodata value but they do not share the same nodata value, not-a-number will be used as the nodata value for the result band.

 The capability is similar to the one offered by the :ref:`gdal_raster_calc` program.

 .. note:: The comparison operators, including the ternary one, require a GDAL build against the muparser library.